kameerahariru/KoNoHa-Property/README.md

 <!-- BACKGROUND OF THE PROJECT -->
 ## Background of The Project

 KONOHA Holdings has been tasked to produce a house price prediction model within a week.
-After some quick research, we decided to focus on datasets available in Federal Territory of Kuala Lumpur.
+After some quick research, we decided to focus on datasets available in Federal Territory of Kuala Lumpur (KL).
 House price prediction model is expected to **HELP BUYERS** i.e. people who plan to buy a house so they can know the price range in the future, then they can plan their finance well.
 In addition, house price predictions is also beneficial to **HELP SELLERS** i.e. property investors to know the trend of housing prices in a certain location.

 <!-- METHODOLOGY -->
 ### Methodology